Why Feds Prosecute Child Pornography Cases

 The mandatory minimum sentence for a conviction under the federal child pornography statute is five years in prison.

-If you are facing federal or state child pornography charges in a Florida, contact our Miami attorneys at Ratzan & Faccidomo, LLC at (305) 330-3905 for a free and confidential consultation.
+If you are facing federal or state child pornography charges in a Florida, contact our Miami lawyers at Ratzan & Faccidomo, LLC at (305) 330-3905 for a free and confidential consultation.